 The Optical Tube Assembly Reviewed

-The optical tube uses a standard imported Synta mirror set, a 150mm aperture, 750mm focal length, focal ratio f/5.
+The optical tube uses a standard imported Synta mirror set with 150mm aperture, 750mm focal length, and a focal ratio f/5.
 It uses Celestron’s StarBright XLT coatings, which purports 95% reflectivity per mirror, which can be better than the 88% reflectivity of a simple aluminized mirror.
 Combined with the short focal ratio, the views will be very bright through the eyepiece.
-The secondary obstruction is somewhat larger than the obstruction in a 6” f/8 Dobsonian, meaning contrast may be very slightly reduced, however the higher reflectivity makes up for it and results in about the same performance on Deep Sky Objects at the same magnification.
-However, since the 6” f/8 Dob can’t reach lowest useful power (and thus greatest useful surface brightness) with a wide field eyepiece, the XLT 150 has the upper hand when used in dark skies.
+The secondary obstruction is somewhat larger than the obstruction in a 6” f/8 Dobsonian, meaning contrast may be very slightly reduced, but the higher reflectivity makes up for it and results in about the same performance on deep sky objects at the same magnification.
+However, since the 6” f/8 Dob can’t reach its lowest useful power (and thus greatest useful surface brightness) with a wide field eyepiece, the XLT 150 has the upper hand when used in dark skies.

 The optics are comparable to those in the Orion StarBlast 6 and SkyWatcher Heritage 150P, both of which are tabletop Dobsonians.

 The blue and white optical tube contains a 2” Crayford Focuser (although the unit I evaluated was an older one, with a 1.25” Rack & Pinion focuser) capable of accepting 2” ultra-wide-field eyepieces and coming into focus with a DSLR or other prime-focus camera, without the use of a Barlow.
 There is a Synta Finder Shoe for the included finderscope, and the telescope can be collimated with 3 large thumbscrews on the back, with additional locking screws which may not be necessary.